soixantecircuits/browser-restart/README.md

 # Browser restart

-A script to restart your browser when the wanted url crash.
-Support only Chrome for now.
+A script to restart your browser on a certain url when it crash.
+Only Chrome supported for now.

 # Installation
 * `npm i`